thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 variability of SDR, we created three datasets by characterizing each one-minute measurement with a corresponding sky-condition flag (i.e., all-sky, clear-sky and cloudy-sky).
-To identify the clear-cases we used a method proposed by Long and Ackerman (2000) and by Reno and Hansen (2016), which were adapted and configured for the site of Thessaloniki.
+To identify the clear-cases we used the method proposed by Reno and Hansen (2016), which requires the definition of some site specific parameters.
+These parameters, were produced by an iterative process, as the original authors proposed and it are discussed in the next section.

 We note that all methods have some subjectivity in the definition of clear or cloudy sky cases.
 As a result, the details of the definition are site specific and they rely on a combination of thresholds and